Goldenone2/Hamilton-s-Frog-GBS/Stairway.md

 For Stephen's Island
 ```
 #input setting
-popid: Maud # id of the population (no white space)
+popid: Stephens # id of the population (no white space)
 nseq: 30 # number of sequences
 L: 2605505  # total number of observed nucleic sites, including polymorphic and monomorphic
 whether_folded: true # whethr the SFS is folded (true or false)